hftf/roirpt/jeff-phrasing/README2.md

 Automated testing increases confidence in making changes and contributions as you can instantly check whether changes introduce regressions.
-Note that test cases and harnesses are not included when judging total lines of code.
+Test cases and harnesses are not included when judging total lines of code.

 ### Automatically handle conjugation, contraction, negation, and subject–auxiliary question inversion